arieees666/arieees666.github.io/README.md

  - Nov 11-12, 2020: `Continuing analysis for the tcache poison exploit after doing midterms requirements.
 Still getting clarification on how the exploit works.
 Learned about __free/__malloc hooks.`
  - Nov 13, 2020: `I FINALLY UNDERSTOOD WHAT'S HAPPENING WITH THE EXPLOIT.
 EVEN CHANGED THE ORIGINAL CODE TO MAKE IT MUCH BETTER`
  - Nov 14-17, 2020: `Focused on midterms`
+ - Nov 18, 2020: `Temporarily done with some midterm exams.
+Had the time to finish my cttt writeup and do readings on SIGROP exploits`